Probate & Administration

 How We Can Help

-Q&S’s expert probate and administration lawyers are experts in all estate matters.
-Q&S’s expert lawyers will work closely with you to complete all the necessary steps to obtain Probate or Letters of Administration, provide professional support and guidance at a reading of a will, ensure you meet the legalities of deceased estate administration and provide high quality, professional trustee/executor services, all while you stay in control of costs with deferred payment options and fixed fees.
+Q&S’s probate and administration lawyers are experts in all estate matters.
+Q&S’s lawyers will work closely with you to complete all the necessary steps to obtain Probate or Letters of Administration, provide professional support and guidance at a reading of a will, ensure you meet the legalities of deceased estate administration and provide high quality, professional trustee/executor services, all while you stay in control of costs with deferred payment options and fixed fees.

 Why Choose Us?

 You will be talking to a real expert, local to you.
 You will not be treated like a number, but as a real person, and a person going through a difficult and stressful experience.
 Get expert advice, not just what you want to hear, in a language you can understand, not legal jargon.